rancher/rke2-docs/docs/security/cis_self_assessment123.md

 Verify that if a file is specified and it exists, the permissions are 644 or more restrictive.

 **Remediation:**
-By derfault, RKE2 creates `rke2-kube-proxy.yaml` with `644` permissions.
+By default, RKE2 creates `rke2-kube-proxy.yaml` with `644` permissions.
 No manual remediation needed.

 #### 4.1.4